lisa-lumos/Snowflake/03-virtual-warehouses.md

 It can be created using sql or web UI.

 Multi-cluster warehouses can have two modes:
-- Maximized: max num of clusters = min num of clusters.
+- Maximized: `max num of clusters = min num of clusters`.
 Suitable for large numbers of concurrent user sessions/queries, and it not fluctuate much.
+The whole cluster resume and suspend together, not one by one.
-- Auto-scale: max num of clusters != min num of clusters.
-Can set scaling policy to standard (default, start new cluster to avoid any query queue, close cluster when checked for ~3 min its load can move to other running clusters) or economy (start new cluster only if new query has to wait > ~6 min in queue; close cluster when checked for ~6 min its load can move to other running clusters).
+- Auto-scale: `max num of clusters != min num of clusters`.
+Can set scaling policy to `standard` (default, start new cluster to avoid any query queue, close cluster when checked for ~3 min its load can move to other running clusters) or `economy` (start new cluster only if new query has to wait > ~6 min in queue; close cluster when checked for ~6 min its load can move to other running clusters).

 To set max/min num of cluster, start with auto-scale, and start with small nums, then adjust with loads over time.